 During the 2021-2022 program year, Kid Perception Data was piloted at seven (7) Clubs.
 Staff asked students about their experiences at Club in real time using dot voting, exit tickets, group discussions, and thumbs up or thumbs down.
 Staff feedback indicated that Kid Perception Data was easy to implement and provided useful data to improve programming and support youth.
-While our Cohort VIII Clubs were not a part of this pilot, Kid Perception Data has become a part of our evaluation practice, and all Cohort VIII Clubs will collect this data regularly during the 2022-2023 program year.
+Our ESSER II Club was not a part of this pilot.
+However, Kid Perception Data has become a part of our evaluation practice.
+We will collect this data regularly during the 2022-2023 program year.
 See Appendix 2 for examples of Kid Perception Data collected.